jarokaz/triton-on-gke-sandbox/README.md

 To validate that NVIDIA Triton Inference Server has been deployed successfully try to access the server's health check API and invoke a sample model.

-You will access the server through Istion Ingress Gateway.
+You will access the server through Istio Ingress Gateway.
 Start by getting the external IP address of the  `istio-ingressgateway` service.

 ```
 kubectl get services -n $TRITON_NAMESPACE